Best Muscles to Foam Roll If You Sit All Day | 321 STRONG Answers

 ## Why Desk Posture Hits These Muscles Hardest

 Sustained sitting holds your hip flexors in a shortened position for hours at a stretch.
 Your glutes stop firing because the chair does the weight-bearing work for them, a pattern trainers call "gluteal amnesia."
-Your thoracic spine rounds forward into a hunch.
+Your thoracic spine rounds onward into a hunch.
 Your hamstrings lose extensibility from constant shortening, and blood flow to your calves drops without regular movement to pump it back up.

 The effects are slow and cumulative.
 A 2026 study confirmed that foam rolling reduced pain sensitivity and improved tissue mobility in muscles chronically shortened by sedentary habits ([Kalantariyan M, *Scientific Reports*, 2026](https://pubmed.ncbi.nlm.nih.gov/41588041)).
-That's exactly the pattern that builds across a standard workday, compounding over weeks and months into chronic stiffness and postural dysfunction that most people only notice once it's already entrenched.
+That's specifically the pattern that builds across a standard workday, compounding over weeks and months into chronic stiffness and postural dysfunction that most people only notice once it's already entrenched.

 ## The Rolling Order That Actually Fixes Desk Posture